 One of the hardest aspects of moving to Switzerland is finding a home.
 Rental apartments are highly sought-after in many cities, so you might compete with ten or more other people for each flat.

 Fortunately, there are several ways of increasing your chances of finding a good place.
 Compile a comprehensive application package and submit your application as soon as you’ve viewed a property.
 Additionally, ask everyone in your local network, including your employer, for their advice and guidance.
-To get started, sign up for our newsletter to receive our “Living in Switzerland” Welcome Guide, which includes a comprehensive guide to finding accommodation.
+To get started, sign up for our newsletter to receive our “Living in Switzerland” ebook, which includes a comprehensive guide to finding accommodation.

 If you don’t have an EU or EFTA passport, getting a work permit can be tough.
 You’re more likely to be successful if you’re working in a highly specialised field or you’re in an industry that’s in high demand.
-Don’t hesitate to reach out to us at Rigby if you’d like to find out more about the jobs we offer.
-We might have the perfect position for you - and if not, we’re happy to keep your CV on file.

 Moving to Switzerland temporarily is quite easy, especially if you’ve already got a good job lined up.
-Your company will help you to obtain your work visa, and they might even offer support with issues like finding a rental property, signing up to the correct types of insurance, and enrolling your child in a Swiss school.
+Your company will help you to obtain your work visa, and they might even offer support with issues like finding a rental property, signing up for the correct types of insurance, and enrolling your child in a Swiss school.

 You can find rental properties through various channels, including online platforms, property agents, word of mouth, and newspapers or magazines.
 Because the rental market can be competitive, it’s best to start looking several months before you arrive.